Numigi/odoo-stock-addons/stock_picking_tracking_reference/README.rst

 Stock Picking Tracking Reference
 ================================
-This module allow to have the ability to enter the `Tracking reference` when the transfer status “out” = “Done”.
+This module allow to have the ability to enter the `Tracking reference` when the transfer status “out” or "int" = “Done”.

 Usage
 -----